26LourJohn/26lrClock/README.md

 # 26lrClock

-26 Lour Clock App shows Date and Time with 26 Letters.
+26 Lour Clock App shows Date : Time with 26 Letters.
 No Time Zones.
 No Daylight Savings.

-Time is 26 "Lours" A-Z. :A is 12:00 PM GMT (7:00 AM EST, etc)
+26 "Lours" :A - :Z in a Day. :A is Noon GMT (7:00 AM EST, etc).

-Date is Julian Day.
-Day goes from A-N, so A: is always Monday, G: Sunday, H: Monday, N: Sunday
+14 Days A: - N: in a Leek.
+A: is Monday, B: Tuesday, N: Sunday.

 26lrClock.js contains functions to convert dates to and from 26Lr Time
+26lrClock.html is analog clock showing local time in any time zone.